meshery/meshery/docs/pages/guides/mesheryctl/Running-system-checks-using-mesheryctl.md

 ##### Question: For system checks, do I need any add-ons to pass the check?
 **Answer**: _Not necessary.
 Basic requirements are enough to pass the check._

+##### Question: The Adapter check is failing, it returns "Auth token not found".
+**Answer**: _You can supply an authentication token by downloading from "Get Token" option in Meshery UI or by typing `mesheryctl system login`_

+##### Question: I have a Kubernetes cluster enabled but Meshery couldn't reach the cluster and the checks are failing!
+What to do?
+**Answer**: _To resolve this error, you can upload your kubeconfig file in the Meshery UI under settings and Meshery will reconfigure to use your Kubernetes cluster._

+##### Question: Under Meshery Version test, I'm getting error like "CLI is not up-to-date".
+Should I update mesheryctl often?
+**Answer**: _Yes!
+You should update the mesheryctl often in order to run Meshery smoothly.
+The reason behind it is because not only the CLI is updated, but also the Meshery app.
+So it is advisable to update Meshery often._

+##### Question: Is it advisable to keep Meshery in sleep mode while running system checks?
+**Answer**: _Not necessary.
+It is good to keep Meshery up and running, else the system checks will fail to detect Meshery version._

+##### Question: What is the minimum version of k8s cluster and kubectl required to run Meshery?
+**Answer**: _For Kubernetes, version >=1.12.0 is recommended.
+For kubectl version >=1.12 is recommended._

 # Suggested Reading

 For an exhaustive list of `mesheryctl` commands and syntax: